bvt123/SCH/Transformations.md

 That table stores both the last updated timestamp for sources and already processed position for destination tables.
 Those timestamps are used to calculate the condition when to start the process of building the destination table.
 That process also uses timestamps to calculate a job - how much source data will be processed.

+Also the Offsets table is used to place an exclusion locks to prevent multiple copies of ETL run for the same topic simultaneously.

+There are two Offsets tables - clusterized (KeeperMap) and local (EmbeddedRocksDB) to store the position for replicated and non-replicated tables.
+Table data is placed into ZooKeeper to be able to use the order and replication features of ZK.

 ```sql
 CREATE TABLE SCH.Offsets
 (